pranavpr/cardinfo.github.io/_posts/2019-11-01-hdfc-bank-launches-diners-club-privilege-credit-card-review.md

 - Ola Select membership
 - BookMyShow voucher worth Rs.
 500
 - TataCLiQ voucher worth Rs.
 500

+Customers eligible for Monthly Milestone benefit will be communicated on HDFC bank registered Mobile Number via SMS and Email ID within the following month with instruction on how to avail it.

 That's additional 1.25% reward rate in addition to 1.3% regular reward rate making overall reward rate of 2.55% which is quite good.
 This reward rate is even better than HDFC Bank's most popular card, [HDFC Bank Regalia Credit Card](/hdfc-bank-regalia-credit-card-review/).